Boffins offer to make speculative execution great again with Spectre-Meltdown CPU fix

 "In particular, we expand the load-store queues to store a pointer to a temporary associative structure that holds speculatively loaded cache lines," the paper says.
 "We also introduce a similar structure to hold speculatively loaded TLB (translation lookaside buffer) entries."

-The researchers claim their approach fixes currently known attack variations based on the Spectre and Meltdown flaws, as well as a new class of attack they introduce called transient speculation attacks – which they claim can be mitigated by altering the size of the shadow structures used to isolate the speculatively generated data.
+The researchers claim their approach fixes currently known attack variations based on the Spectre and Meltdown data-leaking flaws, as well as a new class of attack they introduce called transient speculation attacks – which they claim can be mitigated by altering the size of the shadow structures used to isolate the speculatively generated data.

 Speculating on security